clp-research/clemcore/docs/howto_add_games.md

 ### Adding your own game

-To add your own game, create a submodule in `games` with the name of your game, for example `games.hellogame`.
+To add your own game, create a module with the name of your game, for example `hellogame`.

-Add to the module a `master.py` that implements the `GameMaster`.
+Add to the module a `master.py` that implements the `GameMaster` and a `clemgame.json`.

 ### Running experiments with your game

 ```
-python3 scripts/cli.py run -g hellogame -m gpt-3.5-turbo-1106 [-e greet_en]
+clem run -g hellogame -m gpt-3.5-turbo-1106 [-e greet_en]
 ```

 Note: With -e you can specify specific experiments to run.